tanitta/TemplateShaderLab/README.md

 ## Overview

-The **ShaderLabTemplateImporter** is a custom Unity asset importer that processes shader templates with the `.shadertmp` extension.
+The **ShaderLabTemplateImporter** is a custom Unity asset importer that processes shader templates with the `.shadertmp` extension for shader meta programming.
 It leverages the [Scriban](https://github.com/scriban/scriban) templating engine to render dynamic shader code based on user-defined variables.
 This allows for more flexible and maintainable shader development within the Unity engine.

 ## Features